ritterspach/ritterspach/README.md

-# Hi, I'm Jannis Ritterspach 👋
+# Hi, I'm Jannis 👋

 **About Me**

 Tech-enthusiastic innovator at the intersection of marketing, AI, and entrepreneurship.
 I drive digital transformation with strategic thinking and practical expertise, translating complex technologies into tangible business solutions.
-Focus Areas

 - 🚀 Innovation & Digital Transformation
 - 🤖 AI Strategy & Implementation